cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 ### Positive

-- After this ADR is applied, it will be possible for the provider chain to tombstone validators who committed a light client attack.
+- After this ADR is applied, it will be possible for the provider chain to jail validators who committed light client or double signing attacks.

 ### Negative